wmutils/core/README.md

 =============

 wmutils' core is a set of tools for X windows manipulation.
-Each tool only has a single purpose, in order to one thing and do it well.
+Each tool only has one purpose.
+We follow the UNIX philosophy: Do one thing and do it well.

 why?
 ----

-There are many window managers out there, each of them having their strengh and weakness.
-Instead of writing another WM that would suit our exact needs, we decided to follow the Unix philosophy, and provide tools that everyone could use to match their exact needs about window management.
+There are many window managers out there, each of them having their own strengths and weaknesses.
+Instead of writing another WM that would suit our exact needs, we decided to provide tools that everyone could use to match their exact needs in regards to window management.

 how?
 ----

 wmutils are written using the XCB library.
-Each source file provide a tool which is part of the core.
-You can then use these tools either from the command line, or wrap them in scripts and use keybind programs (like skhxd(1) or xbindkeys(1)) to spawn those script.
+Each source file provides a tool which is part of the core.
+You can then use these tools either from the command line, or wrap them in scripts and use keybind programs (like skhxd(1) or xbindkeys(1)) to spawn those scripts.
 Possibilities are endless.

 what?
 -----

-Here is the list of tools.
-This project being quite young, new tools can arrive without being added to this list, so take it with a grain of salt.
+Here are the tools.
+This project is quite young, new tools can arrive without being added to this list, so take it with a grain of salt.

 * chwso - change window stack order
 * killw - kill windows
 * lsw   - list windows
 * mapw  - map/unmap windows
-* pfw   - print focues window
+* pfw   - print focused window
-* wattr - get window's attributes
+* wattr - get a window's attributes
 * wmv   - move windows
 * wrs   - resize windows
 * wtf   - focus windows